bc2424/UEFN-PIE/README.md

 ## To do
 - Move to 27.11, requires UI fix but would be optimal as more people have this build
+- Patch the exe so fiddler is no longer required
 - Weapon Sounds
 - Look into emoting
 - Look into vehicles